Ordinances, Violations, & Complaints

 ✓ State law requires that consumer-grade fireworks only be ignited from personal property.

-✓ It is illegal to ignite fireworks on public property (including streets and sidewalks), school property, church property, or another person’s property without their express permission.
+✓ It is illegal to ignite fireworks on public property, including streets and sidewalks.
+It is also illegal on school property, church property, or another person’s property without their express permission.

 ✓ State law makes it illegal to discharge any fireworks when intoxicated or under the influence of drugs.